 4. Create Custom Appeal Plans for Renewed Annual Giving

 Leverage your existing donor data to identify those who often give or pledge their annual commitments this time of year and invite them to do so again through a customized appeal sequence.
-Renew expiring payment plans and invite increased giving in the year ahead given the growing and evolving needs across the community.
+Renew expiring payment plans and invite increased giving in the year ahead to meet the growing and evolving needs across the community.

 5. Carry These High Holiday Donor Engagement Efforts Into the New Year